 The white grape comes from Italy, Synonyms include Aiga Passera, Cacciadebiti, Caccione, Pagadebito, Passera, Passeretta Bianca, Passerina Bianca, Scacciadebito, Tramarina, Uva d'Oro, Uva Fermana and Tangerine.
 It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Biancame.
 Bombino Bianco.
 Mostosa.
 Trebbiano d'Abruzzo or Trebbiano Toscano be confused.

-The name derives from "passera" (Italian for sparrow), because of these birds, the small, extremely sweet berries are highly appreciated.
+The name derives from "passera" (Italian for sparrow), because of these birds the small, extremely sweet berries are very much appreciated.
 The synonym name part "debit" (analogously "debt payer") refers to the high yields.
-The late-ripening vine is prone to Botrytis, but resistant to frost and both mildews, It produces acid-rich, alcohol-rich white wines with aromas of peaches, apples and pears with a slight bitter note, which are also excellent for the production of sparkling wines.
+The late-ripening vine is prone to Botrytis, but resistant to frost and both mildews, It produces acid-rich, alcohol-rich white wines with aromas of peaches, apples and pears with a slight bitterness, which are also excellent for the production of sparkling wines.
 The variety is also called table grape used.
 It is for example in the DOC white wines Controguerra (Abruzzo), as well Falerio dei Colli Ascolani.
-Offida and Terre di Offida (Trademarks) allowed.
+Offida and Terre di Offida (Trademarks) approved.
 The Italian acreage in 2010 totaled 894 hectares with an upward trend (ten years earlier it had been 767 hectares).